 #7.
 Beautiful you

-This book provides you with one tiny task to complete each day: create a master list of pleasures!
+This book provides you with one tiny task to complete daily: create a master list of pleasures!
 Stop putting yourself in comparison to others!
 Taken collectively, they form a 365-day self-love regimen.
 Because each exercise is brief, you can take little steps toward improving your self-esteem.

 Related Articles: EMOTIONAL DEPENDENCY: Signs and How to Deal With It